 - Participation in the community garden is only open to members of Denver Botanic Gardens

-- Plots are full for the 2020 season
+- Plots are currently being filled for the 2023 season

 - If you are interested in joining the waitlist, email firstname.lastname@example.org.